Investin-pro/Investin_docs/docs/integeration.md

 ### Margin Trade
 === "Solana"
-    Allowing funds to long or short tokens with levarage to achieve a desired position with available capital.
+    Allowing funds to long or short tokens with leverage to achieve a desired position with available capital.
 Margin trades powered by:

     1. Mango Markets

 === "EVM"
-    Allowing funds to long or short tokens with levarage to achieve a desired position with available capital.
+    Allowing funds to long or short tokens with leverage to achieve a desired position with available capital.
 Margin trades powered by: